nemonik/taiga-helm/README.md

 Written for Helm 3.

+## Helm Chart values

+See <https://github.com/kaleidos-ventures/taiga-docker/#configuration> for documentation for the values used by the chart.

 ## Example use

 You can clone this repo, enter the repository folder and then execute something like the [start_taiga.sh](start_taiga.sh):